Paul Magnette: Personal life

-His parents met in Leuven when they were students and then they moved to Charleroi, to the multi-cultural working class district of Marchienne-au-Pont.
-His mother, a lawyer, was always very involved in social issues.
+His parents met in Leuven when they were students and then moved to Charleroi, to the multi-cultural working class district of Marchienne-au-Pont.
+His mother, a lawyer, was always heavily involved in social issues.
 His father, a doctor, created the first medical centres in Belgium.
 With communist parents, driven by the post-May 68 struggles, Paul Magnette grew up in a resolutely left-wing political environment.
-Together they founded "L'autre Maison" in Roux, a place where the most disadvantaged could find doctors, lawyers, physiotherapists and nurses.
+Together, his parents founded "L'autre Maison" in Roux, a place where the most disadvantaged could find doctors, lawyers, physiotherapists and nurses.
 His father died of an illness at the young age of 39.
 Paul Magnette was just 17 years old at the time, the eldest of two brothers and a sister.

-His first political involvement was his participation in 1985 in the “Touche pas à mon pote” (Hands off my pal!) campaign organised by SOS Racisme (an anti-racist movement).
+His first political involvement was his participation in 1985 in the "Touche pas à mon pote" (Hands off my pal!) campaign organised by SOS Racisme (an anti-racist movement).

 He first considered studying journalism, but then opted to study political science.
 At the end of his studies, he devoted his dissertation, published in 1995, to the poet Pier Paolo Pasolini.

+Magnette has three children from his first marriage.
+Since 2014, he and his long-term partner Maude Evrard have had a son.

 Academic career

 After having written a political science thesis on European citizenship, thanks to authorization from the FNRS, in 1999, he became visiting professor at the Paris Institute of Political Studies.
-During the academic year 2000-2001, he became lecturer in political science at ULB - the Free University of Brussels and visiting professor at the IEP in Bordeaux.
-Since the academic year 2001-2002, Paul Magnette was professor of political science at ULB.
+During the academic year 2000–2001, he became lecturer in political science at ULB - the Free University of Brussels and visiting professor at the IEP in Bordeaux.
+Since the academic year 2001–2002, Paul Magnette was professor of political science at ULB.
 He was director of the Institute of European Studies at ULB from 2001 to 2007.
 He was also visiting professor at the Sant’Anna School of Advanced Studies in Pisa in 2002, the University of Lausanne in 2005, and the European University Institute in Florence during the same year.
 A Jean Monnet Chair ad personam was attributed to him in 2003.
 He is also a member of the Royal Academy of Belgium.

 A specialist in the constitutionalisation of the European Union and in theories of democracy, he is also engaged in the Belgian political system.

-Paul Magnette is the author and co-author of some 30 books and more than one hundred scientific chapters and articles, notably in collaboration with Olivier Costa, Renaud Dehoussem, Justine Lacroix and Kalypso Nicolaïdis.
+Paul Magnette is the author and co-author of some 30 books and more than one hundred scientific chapters and articles, notably in collaboration with Olivier Costa, Renaud Dehousse, Justine Lacroix and Kalypso Nicolaïdis.
 He has been invited to present scientific papers at academic conferences in more than 50 universities.

 He has also written regular columns in several newspapers such as De Morgen and De Standaard over a period of several years.